opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable access control for connectors

-When set to `true`, requires an access key when making a connection to Sagemaker or Hugging Face.
+When set to `true`, requires an access key when making a connection to SageMaker or Hugging Face.

 ### Setting